lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 For tree-based or per-instance style customization, use CSS custom properties to allow elements to be [themed](#theming).

-To prevent LitElement-based components from evaluating potentially malicious code, the `css` tag only allows nested expressions that are themselves `css` tagged strings or numbers.
+To prevent Lit components from evaluating potentially malicious code, the `css` tag only allows nested expressions that are themselves `css` tagged strings or numbers.

 ```js
 static get styles() {